Aniruddh-Mallya/DS_ML/README.md

 # DS_ML
 This repository is meant to be a part of an Internship program on Data Analytics.
- These involve seperate tasks that underly a problem statement.
+These involve seperate tasks as problem statements.
- The problem statement along with the code is available in the form of Jupyter Notebook.
+Specific questions underlying the problem statement along with the code is available in the form of Jupyter Notebook.

 ### Contents: